 Equipment

-- Large boiling pot with wide mouth or soup pot
+- Large boiling pot with a wide mouth or soup pot

 Ingredients